eugenetriguba/lirc/README.rst

   try:
       client.send_once('some-remote', 'key_power')
   except lirc.exceptions.LircdCommandFailureError as error:
-      print('The command we sent failed!
-Check the error message') print(error)
+      print('Unable to send the power key!')
+      print(error)  # Error has more info on what lircd sent back.

 If the command was not successful, a ``LircdCommandFailureError`` exception will be thrown.

 Further Documentation
 ---------------------